northeastern-rc/rc-public-documentation/docs/source/best-practices/index.md

 [Learn more »](homequota)
 :::

-:::{grid-item-card} {octicon}`check-circle;1.5em;screen-full` Work Directory Storage Quota
+:::{grid-item-card} {octicon}`check-circle;1.5em;screen-full` Projects Directory Storage Quota
 :link: workquota
 :link-type: doc

-Learn about storage quotas and how to manage your work directory effectively.
+Learn about storage quotas and how to manage your projects directory effectively.

 +++
 [Learn more »](workquota)